 Historic Sites of Manitoba: Weselake Building (417 Selkirk Avenue, Winnipeg)

-This two-storey brick building on Selkirk Avenue in Winnipeg was designed by local architect Max Zev Blankstein and built in 1928 for dentist Lawrence Jacob Weselake.
-The building contains space for two retail stores on its main floor and the upper floor contained four residential apartments in its original configuration.
+This two-storey brick building on Selkirk Avenue in Winnipeg, measuring 33 feet by 54 feet, was designed by local architect Max Zev Blankstein and built in 1928 for dentist Lawrence Jacob Weselake at a cost of about $11,000.
+In its original configuration, the building had two retail stores on its main floor and four residential apartments on the second floor.

 Weselake Building